robbie-webbe/stonks_alerts/README.md

     * Distance estimate 770pc.
     * Fit to spectrum with nH 0.846 x 10^22 and power law 5.08.
     * Estimated luminosity 8.88 x 10^30 erg/s at 770pc.
+    * Highly variable lightcurve.
+Need to compare to other XMM obs and reconsider source/bkg regions.

 **0934200501**
 + Source 18 - False detection.
 Artefact in image (reflection ring)